Vanilla Sheet Cake with Cream Cheese Frosting

 Vanilla sheet cake with cream cheese frosting in a baking dish.

-Tis’ the season for graduation parties, potlucks, and summer BBQs.
-At my house alone this month, we are celebrating my son’s 18th birthday and high school graduation and my husband’s 50th (!!).
-These occasions scream for a sheet cake.
-Less fussy than a layer cake but just as festive, a sheet cake is easy to frost and decorate, easy to transport, and easy to cut and serve — plus, it feeds a crowd.
-This luscious vanilla sheet cake with cream cheese frosting is adapted from my favorite cake cookbook, Perfect Cakes by Nick Malgieri.
-It can also be made as vanilla cupcakes or topped with berries and turned into a flag cake.
+Grad parties, potlucks, family gatherings—some occasions just scream for a sheet cake.
+Less fussy than a layer cake but just as festive, a sheet cake is easy to frost, decorate, transport, and serve.
+This luscious vanilla sheet cake with cream cheese frosting (or vanilla buttercream frosting, if you prefer) is adapted from my favorite cake cookbook, Perfect Cakes by Nick Malgieri.
+It’s versatile, too—bake it as vanilla cupcakes or top it with berries for a pretty flag cake.

 What You’ll Need To Make Vanilla Sheet Cake